chalmersproject/openshelter-signal/README.md

 This repository is for organization and work on the The Open-Shelter (pron.
 Chalmers Signal) Occupancy device firmware.

+We're drafting a technical project management requirements doc (thanks @shawarmashubs!!) for the Chalmers Project.
+Check it out (and add to it) here:  https://pad.snopyta.org/DfaRb0soT4iisrePidVl5g?view

 ## Quick Start
 Setting up a development environment for this firmware is easiest with Platform IO.